It won't take long, just pop in a few details about yourself and your situation.

 The non-domestic water market in England was deregulated in April 2017, which opens the market up for competition.
 Since then, businesses have been able to choose their water supplier, unlike domestic households, who are supplied and billed by the water board for their area.
-The sector is monitored and regulated by Ofwat, to protect business customers by ensuring that they do not pay higher prices for, for example, not switching or negotiating a new contract.
+The sector is monitored and regulated by Ofwat, to protect business customers by ensuring that they do not pay higher prices, for example, not switching or negotiating a new contract.

 The business water market works just like any other utilities market.
 There are retail suppliers who buy wholesale services, and customers can choose which retail supplier they want to use, perhaps by carrying out a business water comparison.
 Wholesalers own and maintain the network of pipes, mains, and treatment works, so retail suppliers will buy services such as water supply and waste removal from these wholesalers and compete to sell these services onto business customers.

 Open Water is the government’s programme and is led by Ofwat, Defra (Department for the Environment, Food and Rural Affairs) and MOSL.
 Information about the market is shared with business customers via this programme.